Nick Fortes Player Props: Marlins vs. Pirates

-Nick Fortes -- with a slugging percentage of .429 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins against the Pittsburgh Pirates, with Luis Ortiz on the mound, on June 23 at 6:40 PM ET.
+Nick Fortes -- with a slugging percentage of .480 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins versus the Pittsburgh Pirates, with Johan Oviedo on the hill, on June 25 at 1:40 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Pirates.
+In his last game he had a hitless showing (0-for-0) against the Pirates.

 Nick Fortes Game Info & Props vs. the Pirates